 - And if the sea got really rough, what if we were sea sick?
 I suffer from motion sickness.

 - And the great unknown.
-Who would be on the gulet with us and what if we didn’t along with each other?
+Who would be on the gület with us and what if we didn’t along with each other?
 Would it ruin the whole experience or is there ‘room’ for everyone’s personalities?

-What if, what if, what if?
 Sometimes, you’ve just got to go for it.
-So, we looked at the itineraries and, after a bit of deliberation, plumped for perhaps one of Turkey’s most famous gulet cruise routes: the Kemer Kekova Kemer gület cruise.
+So, we looked at the itineraries.
+And, after a bit of deliberation, plumped for perhaps one of Turkey’s most famous gület cruise routes: the Kemer Kekova Kemer gület cruise.

 - So many places along this route that we have wanted to visit or revisit for such a long time.
 This particular itinerary meant we would see many of those sights.
-The Kemer-Kekova-Kemer Turkish gulet cruise itinerary has loads of opportunities for getting off the boat and having a wander around as well as having truly spectacular scenery and idyllic bays.
+The Kemer-Kekova-Kemer Turkish gület cruise itinerary has loads of opportunities for getting off the boat and having a wander around as well as having truly spectacular scenery and idyllic bays.
 This route just seemed to have a bit of everything for us.

 - Lycian Turkey.
 Living in Fethiye with its tomb of Amyntas, we have a minor obsession with Lycian ruins and this route covers a stretch of coastline just jam-packed with Lycian, Hellenistic, Roman and mediaeval sites.
 The Lycians were big seafarers so why not see their lands from the sea in the 21st century?

 - This area of Turkey is known for its temperate winter climate.
-As it was the beginning of October when we did the gulet cruise, we had a pretty decent chance of summery weather and warm turquoise seas for swimming in the bays.
+As it was the beginning of October when we did the gület cruise, we had a pretty decent chance of summery weather and warm turquoise seas for swimming in the bays.
 And the advantage of this time of year in Turkey, too, is the end of the summer surf.
 On still days, the sea can be glass-like.
 Perfect for not-very-brave me!

 The Turkish word “gület” is a loanword from Venetian gołéta (modern Italian goletta), itself a loanword from French gouëlette (present-day spelling goélette), meaning “schooner”.

-Our Kemer Kekova Kemer Gulet Cruise Holiday
+Our Kemer Kekova Kemer Gület Cruise Holiday

 Well, what’s a completely new experience without a few apprehensions, eh?
 That’s what life’s all about.

-We’re complete converts and, last night when a friend was questioning us about it all in full detail, he asked, “So would you do one again?”
+We’re complete converts.
+And, last night when a friend was questioning us about it all in full detail, he asked, “So would you do one again?”

-We’re still talking about different moments from the trip; little events randomly popping into our heads as we go about other business, and now, we want to tell you all about it, too.
+We’re still talking about different moments from the trip; little events randomly popping into our heads as we go about other business.
+And now, we want to tell you all about it, too.

-This is the official Kemer to Kekova gulet cruise itinerary and it is pretty much the route we followed – a couple of swim stops swapped around here and there, but nothing missed out.
+This is the official Kemer to Kekova gület cruise itinerary and it is pretty much the route we followed – a couple of swim stops swapped around here and there, but nothing missed out.

-And well, we were on a gulet cruise, we were completely chilled out – who cares even what day it is?
+And well, we were on a gület cruise, we were completely chilled out – who cares even what day it is?

-So, where are we going on our Kemer Kekova Turkish gulet cruise?
+So, where are we going on our Kemer Kekova Turkish gület cruise?

 This is one of the sites and areas that had been on our radar for an age so to be finally going there; we were proper excited!
 A choice here of a swim or a visit to the site.

 But the deck hand brought the dinghy round to nip me and Barry across the water to the site entrance.
-Just the two of us.

-On our radar for longer than perhaps any of the other stops on this gulet cruise and we were not disappointed.
+On our radar for longer than perhaps any of the other stops on this gület cruise and we were not disappointed.
 We’ll be back here, one day…

 This time, there were 5 or 6 out of the 14 of us in the dinghy heading towards the beautiful beach and the mysterious ruins hidden in the lush greenery of the sheer cliff faces, beyond.

-Another on the list – we finally got to see the ancient Andriake harbour and, from here, this was the one optional half day trip we paid for via the yachting company – Myra and the church of St. Nicholas.
+Another on the list – we finally got to see the ancient Andriake harbour.
+And, from here, this was the one optional half day trip we paid for via the yachting company – Myra and the church of St. Nicholas.

-If you read this blog often, you’ll know we visited Myra in springtime but we really couldn’t see when a St. Nicholas Church visit would happen again so we took the opportunity to go.
+If you read this blog often, you’ll know we visited Myra in springtime.
+But we really couldn’t see when a St. Nicholas Church visit would happen again, so we took the opportunity to go.

 And then we’re off to yet another site we’d never seen but always wanted to: Kekova.